 Buttons.
 We could have created a very basic layout … or even not

-s in the rest of this post to switch between different ’styling’ methods.
+creating one at all and letting the ListActivity create a full-sized ListView but we will actually use those Buttons in the rest of this post to switch between different ’styling’ methods.

-The code of our basic ListActivity
+The code of our basic ListActivity is given below:

 package com.cyrilmottier.android.listviewtipsandtricks; import android.app.ListActivity; import android.os.Bundle; import android.view.View; import android.view.ViewGroup; import android.widget.BaseAdapter; import android.widget.TextView; import com.cyrilmottier.android.listviewtipsandtricks.data.Cheeses; public class FancyListActivity extends ListActivity { private FancyAdapter mFancyAdapter; @Override protected void onCreate(Bundle savedInstanceState) { super.onCreate(savedInstanceState); setContentView(R.layout.fancy_list); mFancyAdapter = new FancyAdapter(Cheeses.CHEESES); setListAdapter(mFancyAdapter); } private class FancyAdapter extends BaseAdapter { private String[] mData; public FancyAdapter(String[] data) { mData = data; } @Override public int getCount() { return mData.length; } @Override public String getItem(int position) { return mData[position]; } @Override public long getItemId(int position) { return position; } @Override public View getView(int position, View convertView, ViewGroup parent) { TextView result; if (convertView == null) { result = (TextView) getLayoutInflater().inflate(R.layout.text_item, parent, false); } else { result = (TextView) convertView; } final String cheese = getItem(position); result.setText(cheese); return result; } } } |